btcu-official/btcu-turnkey-contracts/README.md

 ## Contracts

 - `btc-university.clar` - Main contract with course management, enrollment, and sBTC payments
-- `btc-university-nft.clar` - NFT certificates for course completion
+- `btc-university-nft.clar` - NFT certificates for course completion (one per student)
 - `sip010-trait.clar` - SIP-010 fungible token trait for sBTC integration
 - `mock-sbtc-token.clar` - Mock sBTC for testing only (DO NOT deploy to production)